 Explosion Relief Panels for Paint Storage Buildings

 Regulations require flammable paint storage buildings to have explosion relief panels in certain conditions.
 For instance, mixing paint generates flammable vapors.
-These have the potential to cause an explosion when ignited.
+These vapors then have the potential to cause an explosion when ignited.
 Explosion relief panels create a path, directing the force of an explosion away from personnel.
 They help minimize the risk of injury.

 In addition, IBC Table 414.5.1 requirements specify NFPA 69 or explosion relief panels be used when storing and dispensing Class 1A materials as well as dispensing Class 1B materials.

 There are two main fire protection features of flammable paint storage buildings – fire suppression and mechanical ventilation.